luizbgomide/sovereign/rules.md

 Most Delvers are skilled, competent folks who are perfectly capable of carrying out the ordinary duties of their role.
 Sometimes, however, they are faced with a situation or challenge beyond the usual scope of their role and the GM calls for a skill check.

-To make a skill check, roll 2d6 and add the most relevant skill level and [attribute modifier](#attribute-modifiers) (denoted as Attribute Modifier/Skill, like STR/Exert or INT/Magic).
-If the total is equal or higher than the check’s Difficulty Class (DC), the check is a success.
+To make a skill check, roll 2d6 and add the most relevant skill level and [attribute modifier](#attribute-modifiers) (denoted as {Attribute Modifier}/{Skill}, like STR/Exert or INT/Magic).
+If the total is equal or higher than the check’s <strong id="difficulty-class">Difficulty Class</strong> (DC), the check is a success.
 On a failure, the Delver either can’t accomplish the feat at all, bad luck cheats them, or they achieve it at the cost of some further complication.
 The GM determines the specific consequence of a failure.

 To express to this compactly, we write DC {Difficulty Class} {Attribute Modifier/Skill}.
 For example, DC 8 INT/Know or DC 12 DEX/Heal.